 On my way home, I have the Serenity Prayer playing in my head as I try to put the sad news into perspective and decide on a course of action.

-The busyness reminds me of my husband John’s last days – the irony of a busy vibrant house, comings and goings, laughter and noise, feasts and endless cups of tea and coffee yet someone is dying.
+The busyness reminds me of husband, John’s last days – the irony of our busy vibrant house, constant comings and goings, laughter and noise, feasts, and endless cups of tea and coffee surrounding someone dying.

-We share meals, laughs and stories.
+We share meals with Margaret, laughs and stories.
 I spot photographs in an album – and snap copies with my camera.

-Before I leave I water the plants and pick flowers to brighten inside.
-M manages to negotiate back steps with some help and watches me water the garden, pointing out several special plants that came from other people’s gardens, or were received as gifts.
+Before I leave, I water the plants and pick flowers to brighten inside.
+Margaret manages to negotiate back steps with some help and watches me water the garden, pointing out several special plants that came from other people’s gardens, or were received as gifts.

 ‘This can’t be happening,’ she whispers and I know she isn’t talking about my watering efforts.
 She alludes to her parents’ longevity, father ‘Digger’, dying a few years ago aged 93, her mother living into her 80s.